haeuslerjulius/haeuslerjulius.github.io/_posts/2026-02-11-Drivers_license.md

 For nerds: In bavaria where I live you have to take a minimum of 12 driving lessons, 45 min and ~80€ each.
-Additianlly, you have to asnwer countless questions in an driver's app and take part in about 15 theory lessons with a teacher.
+Additionally, you have to asnwer countless questions in an driver's app and take part in about 15 theory lessons with a teacher.
 The total was 2.440€.